Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Cross channel analysis: scrambling in-time-order

 \subsection{Distribution of descendants}

 So far, we considered the average primary dimensions $(m,\bar m)$ of the s-channel wave packet as the parameter determining the exchanged state.
-This quantity is invariant, as it labels an irreducible orthogonal representation of the Virasoro algebra.\footnote{Note that $h_m$ is determined by the conformal Casimir invariant: ${\cal C} = L_0^2 - \frac{1}{2}(L_1L_{-1} + L_{-1}L_1) = h_m(h_m-1)$.} Nevertheless, it is also interesting to consider the time-dependent population of global conformal descendants within each such primary family.
+This quantity is invariant, as it labels an irreducible orthogonal representation of the Virasoro algebra.
+Nevertheless, it is also interesting to consider the time dependent population of global conformal descendants within each such primary family.

-In the global limit, for any given primary operator labelled by $(h_m,\bar{h}_{\bar m})$, the associated conformal block is built out of an infinite tower of global descendant operators with weights $(h_m+n,\bar{h}_{\bar m}+\bar n)$ for integers $n,\bar n \geq 0$.
-This decomposition can be viewed as a joint probability distribution $P_{m,n}(h_v,h_w;z)$, which breaks up the primary distribution $P_{m}(h_v,h_w;z)$ into descendant levels (see Appendix \ref{app:analytic_descendants}).
+In the global limit, for any given primary operator labeled by $(h_m,\bar{h}_{\bar m})$, the associated conformal block is built out of an infinite tower of global descendant operators with weights $(h_m+n,\bar{h}_{\bar m}+\bar n)$ for integers $n,\bar n \geq 0$.\footnote{Note that irreps of the global conformal group are labeled by the eigenvalue of the Casimir operator: ${\cal C} = L_0^2 - \frac{1}{2}(L_1L_{-1} + L_{-1}L_1) = h_m(h_m-1)$.} This decomposition can be viewed as a joint probability distribution $P_{m,n}(h_v,h_w;z)$, which breaks up the primary distribution $P_{m}(h_v,h_w;z)$ into descendant levels (see SM Sec.\ \ref{app:analytic_descendants}).
 Note that this decomposition depends on the choice of a quantization scheme: we need to specify around which point the conformal blocks are expanded, i.e., a reference point for the action of $L_0+\bar L_0$.
 We choose the canonical expansion into descendants with respect to $z=\bar z=0$ and indicate this with a superscript:

 and similarly for $P_{\bar{m}}$.
-The choice of expansion point and map to a canonical configuration in the CFT correspond to a choice of frame in gravity.
+The choice of expansion point and map to a canonical configuration in the CFT corresponds to a choice of frame in gravity.
 The distribution of global descendants depends on these choices.

-In the large-$c$ approximation of Virasoro conformal blocks by global blocks, the structure of the global descendants (i.e., the distribution $P^{(V)}_{m,n}$) is well-known \cite{Dolan:2000ut}; it corresponds to the series expansion of the hypergeometric function \eqref{eq:PmDef} in powers of the cross ratio.
+In the large-$c$ approximation of Virasoro conformal blocks by global blocks, the structure of the global descendants (i.e., the distribution $P^{(V)}_{m,n}$) is well known \cite{Dolan:2000ut}; it corresponds to the series expansion of the hypergeometric function \eqref{eq:PmDef} in powers of the cross ratio.
 The $n$-th descendant level is characterized by a quantum number $h_{m,n}=h_v+h_w+m+n$ under the global time translation generator $L_0$ (similarly for $\bar L_0$).
-We can thus compute the expectation value of the global energy of the exchanged states analytically.
+We can, thus, compute the expectation value of the global energy of the exchanged states analytically.
 We find (for $c\gg e^{t-|b|} \gg 1$):